About Measuring What Matters

 The themes are supported by 12 dimensions that describe aspects of the wellbeing themes and 50 key indicators, to monitor and track progress, which will be updated over time.

 The first dashboard, published by Treasury in 2023, defines the metrics for each of the key indicators.
-In 2024, responsibility for updating the data in the dashboard moved to the ABS.
-The ABS has retained the reporting model established by Treasury.
+In 2024, responsibility for updating the data in the dashboard moved to the Australian Bureau of Statistics (ABS).
+This 2025 update continues the reporting model established by Treasury.

 - retains the themes and dimensions established by Treasury